 Our expert staff can come to your offices to collect your confidential documents for off-site shredding, or we can carry out your shredding on-site – whatever fits best with the way your organisation works.

-All our employees must undergo rigorous vetting and security checks in accordance with BS7858, as well as a CRB check.
+All our employees must undergo rigorous vetting and security checks in accordance with BS7858, as well as a DBS check.

 We can offer smaller ad-hoc shreds, larger one-off sessions (as part of an office move or reorganisation, for example) or a scheduled collection/on-site shred to help you keep your document storage up to date.